voxpupuli/hiera-eyaml/README.md

 ### Encryption

 To encrypt something, you only need the public_key, so distribute that to people creating hiera properties

     $ eyaml -e -f filename            # Encrypt a file
     $ eyaml -e -s 'hello there'       # Encrypt a string
     $ eyaml -e -p                     # Encrypt a password (prompt for it)

+Use the -l parameter to pass in a label for the encrypted value

+    $ eyaml -e -l 'my-secret-key' -s 'very secret stuffs'

 ### Decryption

 To decrypt something, you need the public_key and the private_key.

 To test decryption you can also use the eyaml tool if you have both keys

     $ eyaml -d -f filename               # Decrypt a file
     $ eyaml -d -s 'ENC[PKCS7,.....]'     # Decrypt a string

-### EYaml files
+### eYaml files

 Once you have created a few eyaml files, with a mixture of encrypted and non-encrypted properties, you can edit the encrypted values in place, using the special edit mode of the eyaml utility

     $ eyaml -i filename.eyaml         # Edit an eyaml file in place